Torque-Lab/mointering/README.md

 #### Core Concept
 - **Unified Domain Architecture**: Frontend and backend operate under the same domain (e.g., `https://sitewatch.suvidhaportal.com` for frontend and `https://suvidhaportal.com/api` for backend)
-- **Zero CORS**: Seamless communication between frontend and backend without CORS complications and due this we can enable as much strict security policies as possible related to auth
+- **Zero CORS**: Seamless communication between frontend and backend without CORS complications, and still both are both are separate,that is next is only for frontendand express node as primary backend and due this we can enable as much strict security policies as possible related to auth
 - **Custom Authentication**: Built-in authentication system replacing NextAuth with enhanced security features

 #### How It Works